timjrobinson/dxos/docs/docs/specs/v0.2/composer.md

 The framework should design for these, but doesn't have to build them.
 We can build these in the labs workstream at a slower pace.

+3. Users can make presentations
-1. Users can work with email
+1. Users can search across all their content
+5. Users can collect lists of contacts (simple generic table)
+13. Users can inspect the state of ECHO spaces and objects (devtools)
 2. Users can see all notifications in a universal inbox (across email and other sources)
-3. Users can make presentations
-4. Users can draw together
-5. Users can collect lists of contacts
 6. Users can manage shared todo lists
-7. Users can launch and interact with bots in their spaces
-8. Users can play chess together
 9. Users can collaborate over kanban boards
+12. Users can chat and message with other users (anchoring to other data)
+12. Users can video call other users
+11. Users can interact with LLM based agents
+4. Users can draw together (tldraw)

+### Speculative

+1. Users can work with email
+1. Users can work with calendar events
 10. Users can collaborate over post-boards of notes
-11. Users can interact with LLM based agents
-12. Users can chat and message with other users
-13. Users can inspect the state of ECHO spaces and objects (devtools)
+8. Users can play chess together

 ## Goals